20Minuten/JSBestPractices/README.md

 A function is a block of code made up of one or more statements or operations which work together to do a predictable something.
 An object is a collection of variables which are called "Object attributes" and functions which are called "Object methods"
 #### Native Methods
 Always use native methods when they are available.
-If an native method is available, and you use a crazy cool hack to achieve the same thing, I'll be expecting it to come with a slew of JSPerfs.
 See "Preoptimisation" at the bottom of the page.
 ##### JQuery
 JQuery comes with the site, but hey who knows if we will take it out one day.
 Yeah ok, it's unlikely, but when you know that JQuery is wrapping a JavaScript native function (or method, naturally), don't use the JQuery.
 See  Chapter 3 on "JQuery and other LIbraries" near the bottom of this page.
 ##### Use ES6
 We now babelify everything.
 Use ES6 where it is appropriate.
 If you don't know where it is appropriate, keep reading.
    * Step 1: Make sure you are using strict everywhere.
 No exceptions
    * Step 2.
-Turn on JSLINT Keep it on.
+Turn on JSLINT / ESLINT Keep it on.
 Put it on it's nastiest settings, and never turn it off.
    * Step 3.
 Write ES6.

 If it's good enough for NASA, it's good enough for us.
 (Rule number 10).